fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.revshells.com/">-Online - Reverse Shell Generator</a>

+<a href="https://github.com/ethicalhackingplayground/TProxer">-A Burp Suite extension made to automate the process of finding reverse proxy path based SSRF</a>

 <a href="https://github.com/PalindromeLabs/STEWS">-STEWS is a tool suite for security testing of WebSockets</a>

 <a href="https://github.com/xerohackcom/webrecon">-Webrecon : Automated Web Recon Shell Scripts</a>